Reputation Management FAQs

 How is negotiation used?

 A tactic sometimes used by reputation management consultants is negotiation.
 Publishers or third-party content creators are contacted and asked to sign a non-disclosure agreement; then, negotiations begin for the removal of certain content.
+Negotiation is only used in certain situations because the act of reaching out to a publisher to change existing content can cause its own issues.
+We will only contact publishers directly with the client's advance approval.

 What kind of web development is used?

-Changes are usually not noticeable by visitors but can change the way your brand is shown online.
+Changes are usually not noticeable by visitors but can change the way your brand is portrayed online.
 These changes can help the main website and also third-party content that represents the brand in a positive way.

 Examples of web development include: